survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ...
 ```

 As you can see, the size of the CSS file grew.
-This is something we'll fix next with PurifyCSS.
+We'll fix next with PurifyCSS.

 ## Enabling PurifyCSS

-Using PurifyCSS can lead to great savings.
+Using PurifyCSS can lead to significant savings.
 In their example, they purify and minify Bootstrap (140 kB) in an application using ~40% of its selectors to mere ~35 kB.
 That's a big difference.

 [purifycss-webpack](https://www.npmjs.com/package/purifycss-webpack) allows us to achieve results like this.
 You should use the `ExtractTextPlugin` with it for the best results.
 Install it and a [glob](https://www.npmjs.org/package/glob) helper first: